Tobias Westmeier’s Website

 The numerous parks and bushland areas in and around Perth are a paradise for native orchids.
 Among the most recognisable orchids are the aptly named Donkey Orchids (Diuris) with their characteristic “donkey ears” formed by the two petals.
 By far the most common species found in Perth is the Pansy Orchid (Diuris magnifica) which can be found in large numbers in remnant bushland across the metropolitan area.
 Their beautiful yellow and purple flowers are a delight to see during late winter and early spring, often forming large colonies of sometimes hundreds of individual plants.

 Although not quite as abundant as the Pansy Orchid, several other Donkey Orchids can be found across the Swan Coastal Plain, including the early-flowering Winter Donkey Orchid (Diuris brumalis) which can be seen in July and August.
-Unfortunately, many of the Donkey Orchids are notoriously difficult to tell apart, as they all look rather similar, and even experts appear to be struggling to identify certain specimens or even agree on how many species there are in total.
+A similar-looking species, the Small-flowered Donkey Orchid (Diuris porrifolia), flowers slightly later, but is equally uncommon on the coastal plain and much more abundant along the Darling Scarp.
+Unfortunately, many of the Donkey Orchids are notoriously difficult to identify, as they all look rather similar, and even experts appear to be struggling to identify certain specimens or even agree on how many species there are in total.

-Pansy Orchid (Diuris magnifica) Pansy Orchid (Diuris magnifica) Winter Donkey Orchid (Diuris brumalis) Unidentified Donkey Orchid (Diuris sp.)
-Unidentified Donkey Orchid (Diuris sp.)
+Pansy Orchid (Diuris magnifica) Unidentified Donkey Orchid (Diuris sp.)
+Winter Donkey Orchid (Diuris brumalis) Unidentified Donkey Orchid (Diuris sp.)
+Small-flowered Donkey Orchid (Diuris porrifolia)

-Top: Pansy Orchid (Diuris magnifica).
+Top-left: Pansy Orchid (Diuris magnifica).
+Top-right: Unidentified Donkey Orchid (Diuris sp.).
 Bottom-left: Winter Donkey Orchid (Diuris brumalis).
-Bottom-centre and bottom-right: Two unidentified species of Donkey Orchid (Diuris sp.).
+Bottom-centre: Unidentified Donkey Orchid (Diuris sp.).
+Bottom-right: Small-flowered Donkey Orchid (Diuris porrifolia).

-Left: Antelope Orchid (Caladenia discoidea).
+Left: Dancing Bee Orchid (Caladenia discoidea).
 Right: White Spider Orchid (Caladenia longicauda).

 One of the most beautiful Spider Orchids of Perth is undoubtedly the Carousel Spider Orchid (Caladenia arenicola).
 This magnificent species is still reasonably common in remnant bushland throughout the Perth area and comes in a variety of different colours.
 The Carousel Spider Orchid often hybridises with other Spider Orchids, including the White Spider Orchid (Caladenia longicauda) and the very similar Tuart Spider Orchid (Caladenia georgei), making identification of individual specimens difficult in some cases.